expectedparrot/edsl/docs/surveys.rst

 Targeted memory
 ^^^^^^^^^^^^^^^
-The method `add_targeted_memory()` gives the agent specific targeted prior questions and answers.
+The method `add_targeted_memory()` gives the agent a targeted prior question and answer when answering another specified question.
+We pass it the question to answer and the prior question/answer to remember when answering it.
-Here we use it to give the agent question/answer to q1 when prompting it to answer q4:
+Here we use it to give the agent the question/answer to q1 when prompting it to answer q4:

 .. code-block:: python